Fellow Nomination and Application

 Q: What guidance can you give regarding the resume used to support the nomination?

-Q: I am having difficulty find five sponsors who are either Fellows or Senior Members.
+Q: I am having difficulty finding five sponsors who are either Fellows or Senior Members.
 What advice can you offer?

 Q:I am having difficulty finding sponsors from different organizations to meet the requirement of having only two from the same entity.
 What advice can you offer?